samiralam/rules-compendium/docs/phb/6-equipment/index.md

 Magic Items
 -----------

 Adventures hold the promise—but not a guarantee—of finding magic items.
-Hundreds of magic items are detailed in the *Dungeon Master’s Guide*, since the DM decides when you find such an item.
-Here’s what you need to know about using magic items.
+Hundreds of magic items are detailed in the *Dungeon Master's Guide*, since the DM decides when you find such an item.
+Here's what you need to know about using magic items.

 ### Identifying a Magic Item

 Some magic items are indistinguishable from their nonmagical counterparts, while others are conspicuously magical.
-Handling a magic item is enough to give you a sense that it is extraordinary, but learning a magic item’s properties isn’t automatic.
+Handling a magic item is enough to give you a sense that it is extraordinary, but learning a magic item's properties isn't automatic.

-The [Identify](/spells/2619180-identify) spell is the fastest way to reveal an item’s properties.
+The [Identify](/spells/2619180-identify) spell is the fastest way to reveal an item's properties.
 Alternatively, you can focus on one magic item during a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest) while being in physical contact with the item.
 At the end of the rest, you learn its properties and how to use them (but not any curse the item might bear).

 Sometimes a magic item carries a clue to its properties.
-The command word to activate a ring might be etched inside the band, or a feathered design might hint that it’s a [Ring of Feather Falling](/magic-items/4721-ring-of-feather-falling).
+The command word to activate a ring might be etched inside the band, or a feathered design might hint that it's a [Ring of Feather Falling](/magic-items/4721-ring-of-feather-falling).

 Wearing or experimenting with an item can also offer hints about its properties.
 In the specific case of Potions, a little taste is enough to tell the taster what a potion does.
 Other items might require more experimentation.
 For example, if your character puts on a [Ring of Swimming](/magic-items/4732-ring-of-swimming), the DM might say, "Your movement feels strangely fluid."
 Perhaps you then dive into a river to see what happens.
 The DM would then say you swim unexpectedly well.

 ### Attunement

-Some magic items require a creature to form a bond—called Attunement—with them before the creature can use an item’s magical properties.
+Some magic items require a creature to form a bond—called Attunement—with them before the creature can use an item's magical properties.
 Without becoming attuned to an item that requires Attunement, you gain only its nonmagical benefits unless its description states otherwise.
-For example, a magic Shield that requires Attunement provides the benefits of a normal Shield if you aren’t attuned to it, but none of its magical properties.
+For example, a magic Shield that requires Attunement provides the benefits of a normal Shield if you aren't attuned to it, but none of its magical properties.

 #### Attune during a Short Rest

-Attuning to an item requires you to spend a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest) focused on only that item while being in physical contact with it (this can’t be the same Short Rest used to learn the item’s properties).
+Attuning to an item requires you to spend a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest) focused on only that item while being in physical contact with it (this can't be the same Short Rest used to learn the item's properties).
 This focus can take the form of weapon practice (for a Weapon), meditation (for a Wand), or some other appropriate activity.
 If the Short Rest is interrupted, the Attunement attempt fails.
-Otherwise, at the end of the Short Rest, you’re attuned to the magic item and can access its full magical capabilities.
+Otherwise, at the end of the Short Rest, you're attuned to the magic item and can access its full magical capabilities.

 #### No More Than Three Items

 You can be attuned to no more than three magic items at a time.
 Any attempt to attune to a fourth item fails; you must end your Attunement to an item first.
-Additionally, you can’t attune to more than one copy of an item.
-For example, you can’t attune to more than one [Ring of Protection](/magic-items/4726-ring-of-protection) at a time.
+Additionally, you can't attune to more than one copy of an item.
+For example, you can't attune to more than one [Ring of Protection](/magic-items/4726-ring-of-protection) at a time.

 #### Ending Attunement